jonatasdemello/codility-javascript/README.md

 | 9   |   1001 |  1001 |
 | 32  | 100000 |  0010.0000 |

+**Disclaimer Note:**

-**Disclaimer Note:** here is one situation where it is OK to do a Google search.
+> Here is one situation where it is OK to do a Google search.
-I usually work with multiple languages and environments (C#, C, C++, Python, JavaScript, PowerShell, T-SQL, TypeScript just to name a few) and there is no way to know all the sintaxes and parameters for all languages and functions.
+> I usually work with multiple languages and environments (C#, C, C++, Python, JavaScript, PowerShell, T-SQL, TypeScript just to name a few) and there is no way to know all the syntaxes and parameters for all languages and functions.
+>
-But there is a difference between asking "how to convert decimal to binary in JavaScript" to "give me the solution to this problem so I can copy it".
+> But there is a difference between asking "how to convert decimal to binary in JavaScript" to "give me the solution to this problem so I can copy it".
-Sometimes in a real work situation it is necessary to just get one solution and apply it, insted of reinventing the wheel and creating your own solution.
+> Sometimes in a real work situation it is necessary to just get one solution and apply it, instead of reinventing the wheel and creating your own solution.
 Viewer discretion is advised.

 I will remove the `console.log(n);` now, because it affects performance.
 It is OK to have it while developing/debugging, but it is ideal to remove before shipping the code (when the work is done).

-Assuming there are no trailing 0's, all numbers will start with 1 (see table above column 'bin').
+Assuming there is no trailing 0's, all numbers will start with 1 (see table above column 'bin').
-In this case, if the converted binary number can be acessed as an array, I can use an index/array sintax:
+In this case, if the converted binary number can be accessed as an array, I can use an index/array syntax:

 ```
   N = 5 (decimal)